BoolBySigma/UpdateAssemblyInfo/Extension/overview.md

 * `$(Date:HH)`  : '20' (The hour in24 hour format)
 * `$(Date:mm)`  : '22' (The minute)
 * `$(Date:ss)`  : '27' (The second)
-See [full list of date formats](https://ss64.com/ps/syntax-dateformats.html) for more examples.
+See [list of date formats](https://ss64.com/ps/syntax-dateformats.html) for more examples.

 Can be combined, with or without separators, to produce custom date formats.
 Eg. `$(Date:yyyy, MMMM, MM, dddd, dd, HH, mm, ss)` will generate '2017, April, 04, Sunday, 23, 20, 22, 27'